-The Academy trust has the power to make investment decisions as it holds cash balances.
-On a daily basis any surplus working capital funds are held in an instant access deposit account, Further funds are now held in a notice deposit account.
-Future investments are now being considered due to cash reserve levels.
-NatWest is now the main bankers which includes Business Reserve and a 32- notice account to maximise the interest earned but still for now allow reasonable access to cash reserves.
+The Academy Trust has the power to make investment decisions as it holds cash balances.
+Daily any surplus working capital funds are held in an instant access deposit account, Further funds are now held in a notice deposit account.
+Fixed-term investments are also being regularly made to maximise returns on cash levels not needed as part of working capital commitments.
+NatWest are the Academy's bankers which include a business reserve and a 32-day notice account to maximise the interest earned but still for now allow reasonable access to cash reserves.